Crapworks/ceph-dash/README.md

 #### InfluxDB support

 Ceph-dash now supports also [InfluxDB](https://influxdb.com) as a graphing backend besides [Graphite](graphite.wikidot.com).
+You need client and server version ```> 0.9``` since the api broke with that release and is not backwards compatible.
+If you do not have the InfluxDB python module installed, Ceph-dash will *NOT* enable the InfluxDB proxy and will not load any configured InfluxDB resources.
+So please be sure to have the latest InfluxDB python module installed if you want to use InfluxDB as a backend.
 You can find a sample configuration file called ```config.influxdb.json``` in the root folder, which should explain how to use it.
 Please understand that I can't give you support for you InfluxDB setup, because this would definitely exceed the scope of Ceph-Dash.

 ### Old content warning